cristian-rita/rnabtest/README.md

-# rnabtest
-React Native A/B test example using Optimizely
+# React Native A/B test example using Optimizely